Tek-Owie/GHF-Demo/src/posts/why-bother-about-fitness/index.md

 title: Why Bother About Fitness?
 slug: why-bother-about-fitness
 date: 2020-11-30
+author: Julie N.
-featureImage: sven-mieke-optBC2FxCfc-unsplash.jpg
+featureImage: fitWoman.jpg
-excerpt: lorem ipsum
+# excerpt: lorem ipsum
 ---

-<p>I believe my desire towards influencing my community positively, leaving a legacy that will be lasting and beneficial to posterity,
-my rapid adaptability to new conditions and surroundings which enables me to thrive in said environments, to mention but a few are tools that
+I believe my desire towards influencing my community positively, leaving a legacy that will be lasting and beneficial to posterity, my rapid adaptability to new conditions and surroundings which enables me to thrive in said environments, to mention but a few are tools that
 I have used in the past to succeed wherever necessary, and through recent experiences I have been able to improve upon.
 I am certain that they will be instrumental towards my success in the University of Aberdeen.
 For example, it was daunting at first, setting off from my home in Nigeria